sparkfun/SparkFun_Thing_Plus_ESP32_C6/docs/introduction.md

 ## Required Materials

-To follow along with this guide you will need at least one USB-C cable to connect the dev board to your computer:
+To follow along with this guide you will need at least one USB-C cable to connect the Thing Plus to your computer:

 <div class="grid cards" markdown>